SmileyChris/django-countries/docs/advanced/multiple.md

 ## Querying

-You can query multiple country fields just like regular CountryFields:
+You can query multiple country fields using the `__contains` lookup to match individual countries within the comma-separated list:

 ```python
 # Find incidents involving New Zealand